bioconda/bioconda-utils/docs/source/contributor/linting.rst

    The recipe is trying to skip a lint with an unknown name.
 Check the list here for the correct name.

+.. lint-check:: version_constraints_missing_whitespace

+   Version constraints in the meta.yaml must have spaces between the package name and the constraint.

 Recipe Parsing
 ~~~~~~~~~~~~~~